 What You Need: Smoked salmon, avocado, whole-wheat toast, lemon juice

 Who said the avocado toast trend was just for brunch?
-This open-faced sandwich is a favorite of ours because it's chock-full of protein and fiber—two macronutrients known to extend feelings of fullness and keep you from reaching into your snack drawer soon after lunch.
+This open-faced sandwich is a favorite of ours because it's chock-full of protein and fiber—two macronutrients that are known to extend feelings of fullness and keep you from reaching into your snack drawer soon after lunch.
 But be warned: use no more than half of this green-tinged fruit at a time; laden with calorie-dense healthy fats, avocados can sneak excess calories into your diet.
-That’s exactly why they’re on our list of 30 Healthy Foods You Better Eat in Moderation.

 What You Need: Chickpeas, green beans, kidney beans, olive oil, dill, lemon juice